jcu-eresearch/plone-user-doc/source/managingcontent.rst

 Changes to a piece of content's workflow state (and thus its visibility) are controlled via the State *drop-down menu*, visible when you are viewing that piece of content.
 It is this menu that will also show you the current state of your content.
-If you click onto the 'Advanced' link in this menu whilst looking at a folder, you can change multiple items at the same time.
+If you click onto the ``Advanced`` link in this menu whilst looking at a folder, you can change multiple items at the same time.

 At each point in the workflow your document will have a different state.